 Though these security measures can go a long way, consultants also find themselves needing to balance the effort it takes with the unique urgency of some of the dissidents’ lives.
 In the heat of violent conflict, encryption doesn’t always take priority.
 “Many of them are just too busy to care, to follow all the disciplined procedures,” Alex said.
 “It got to the point where it felt useless to teach them how to encrypt Skype when thousands of tons of TNT were falling from the sky.”

-As activists have tapped online resources in their struggles, a range of security specialists have sprung up to assist them.
+have tapped online resources in their struggles, a range of security specialists have sprung up to assist them.
 Some, like

 Alex, are independent operators; many of them arose loosely around a single crisis and then expanded their efforts.

 In response to Tehran’s Web censorship in 2009, a group of Iranian-Americans established an organization called Access Now to train human rights groups and other organizations on more secure communications.
 In the four years since it has expanded worldwide and now sends technical specialists to work with activists in the former Soviet Union, the Middle East, and Africa.
 It also acts as a lobbying group, pressing for uncensored access to the Internet.
 “Access to an unfiltered and unsurveilled Internet is a human right,” says Katherine Maher, the group’s spokeswoman.
 “We should have the rights to free speech and assembly online as we have offline in the real world.”